 This is the lie that inspires otherwise decent people to do away with the old, sick and those who have yet to be born.
 Any time convenience becomes the end goal of any situation, a corner must be cut somewhere.
-This is not a huge loss if we are talking about purchasing some bakery cupcakes to save ourselves a little time and effort.
-It is a huge loss to our humanness if we are cutting lives short in an effort to pander to our own desire for expediency and convenience (Proverbs 11:19).
+This is not a huge loss if we are talking about purchasing bakery cupcakes to save ourselves a little time and effort.
+It is a huge loss to all the good things that make us human if we are cutting lives short in an effort to pander to our own desire for expediency and convenience (Proverbs 11:19).

 #2- Right now is all that matters-

 We have evolved into a “live in the now” kinda culture.
 Nowhere is this more obvious than with with children and gender transitions.
 In some places three-year-old children are being socially transitioned and kids as young nine are being surgically and chemically transitioned to a sex other than the one they were assigned at conception.
 The reasoning behind this madness is that these kids want what they want “right now”.
 God forbid anyone deny a child something they want right this minute (Proverbs 22:15a).
 Few “professionals” are thinking through the possible psychological, physical, emotional and spiritual consequences these choices might have on kids long-term.
 Sadly, even fewer people are asking why anyone would allow a human being who is not fully grown to consent to something that can never really be fully undone (Proverbs 20:25).